norlab-ulaval/libpointmatcher/doc/OutlierFiltersFamilies.md

 * R.E.
 Welsch, "Robust Regression Using Iteratively Reweighted Least-squares", Communications in Statistics - Theory and Methods, vol. 6, no. 9, pp.813-827, 1977.

-This outlier filter is also used in the ICP variant Kernel-Correlation:
+This outlier filter is also used in the registration algorithm called Kernel-Correlation (KC):
 * Y.Tsin and T.Kanade, "A Correlation-Based Approach to Robust Point Set Registration", in 8th European Conference on Computer Vision, vol.0 , 2004, pp.558-569.

 #### Tukey <a name="tukeyhead"></a>